-This Minor is offered to assist those who will pursue careers such as education, journalism, law, politics, archaeology, etc. More specifically, it is also one of the two minors specified in our cooperative program with Spring Arbor College in Elementary Education.
+This Minor is offered to assist those who will pursue careers such as education, journalism, law, politics, archaeology, etc. More specifically, it is also one of the two minors specified in GLCC's cooperative program with Spring Arbor University in Elementary Education.